 Yes, if you have a domestic employee working for you in your home, you are a household employer.
+Examples include a nanny, a home health aide, or a personal chef.
 Your employee is not an independent contractor.
-As a household employer, you are responsible for withholding and depositing your employee’s share of payroll taxes (Social Security and Medicare), as well as Federal income taxes if your employee wants such taxes withheld.
-You are also responsible for paying the employer’s share of payroll taxes, plus Federal and state unemployment taxes.
+As a household employer, you are responsible for withholding and depositing Federal income taxes plus your employee’s share of payroll taxes (Social Security and Medicare).
+You also must withhold and pay state taxes (Paid Family & Medical Leave, and WA Cares).
+Finally, you are responsible for paying the employer’s share of payroll taxes, plus Federal and state unemployment taxes.

 Please contact me directly for more information.

-You must file quarterly state wage reports and pay the related state unemployment taxes (SUTA) on your employee’s gross wages.
+You must file quarterly state wage reports and pay the related state unemployment taxes, paid family & medical leave premiums, and WA Cares premiums on your employee’s gross wages.
 These reports and payments can be done online.

-You should make estimated Federal tax deposits to the IRS throughout the year.
-A convenient way to do this is by enrolling on EFTPS.gov and paying your deposits online.
-You can also pay by mailing a voucher with your check.
+You should also make estimated Federal tax deposits to the IRS throughout the year.
+A convenient way to do this is by making your deposits online via IRS Direct Pay or EFTPS.gov.
+You can also pay by voucher + check.

 Please contact me directly for more information.